Chinese herbology: Formula Hierarchy

-This feudal-like hierarchy denotes the power and role of each herb in a given formula.
-The Jun is the herb which is usually of the highest relative dosage, and leads the main action of the formula.
-In the majority of formulas, there is only one Jun (Monarch) herb.
-Sometimes, a formula may feature 2-3 Jun herbs, or lack a dominant Jun herb altogether.
+This feudal-like hierarchy denotes the power and role of each substance in a given formula.
+The Jun is the substance which is usually of the highest relative dosage, and leads the main action of the formula.
+In the majority of formulas, there is only one Jun (Monarch) substance.
+Sometimes, a formula may feature 2-3 Jun substances, or lack a dominant Jun substances altogether.
 The Chen support the Jun in its actions, and provide additional uses for the medical purpose of the formula.
 The Zuo assist the Jun and Chen, but are given at a much lower dosage (relative to themselves), to deemphasize their influence, for various reasons.
 The Shi's main role is to help guide the formula to the correct bodily areas or organ systems inside of which it is meant to act.
-The Shi are also sometimes used "to harmonize the properties of other herbs in the formula".
+The Shi are also sometimes used "to harmonize the properties of other substances in the formula".

-Most herbs can serve as either Jun (Monarch), Chen (Minister) or Zuo (Assistant) – the first three tiers in the herbal hierarchy.
-But only certain herbs, are considered fit to serve as Shi.
-This is because only some herbs are believed to have the ability, to guide other herbs into a given bodily area or organ system.
+Most substances can serve as either Jun (Monarch), Chen (Minister) or Zuo (Assistant) – the first three tiers in the medicinal hierarchy.
+But only certain substances are considered fit to serve as Shi.
+This is because only some substances are believed to have the ability, to guide other substances into a given bodily area or organ system.